vimal-verma/Master-Portfolio/README.md

 # Master-Portfolio
 - A clean, beautiful, responsive and 100% customizable portfolio template for Developers!
 - The website is completely built on `react-js` framework of `javascript`🔥.
-- In this project, there are basically Personal Information that you need to change to customize this to anyone else's portfolio:
+- In this project, there are basically Personal Information that you need to change to customize this to anyone else's portfolio
 - You will find `src/Name.js` file which contains the complete information about the user.
-The file looks something like below:
+The file looks something like below
 -
     ```
     const greeting = {
         title: "Your Name",